RickStrahl/GistIntegration-MarkdownMonster-Addin/Readme.md

 * Capture editor code or create new code, upload as Gist
 and embed into Markdown document
 * Select existing Gists and embed into Markdown document
-* Open Documents (Narkdown or otherwise) from Gist
+* Open Documents (Markdown or otherwise) from Gist
 * Save Documents (Markdown or otherwise) to Gist
 * Delete Gists on Gist Site